Military

 Inter-service rivalry between the Royal Navy and the new Royal Air Force was also acute until the Royal Navy regained control of seaborne aircraft.
 Despite further major naval conferences in London (in 1930 and 1935-1936), it only became clear in 1936 that limiting naval power through caps on ship numbers, tonnage and weapon types was not achieving its aims.

 Having dropped out of the 1935-1936 London negotiations, Japan, along with Germany and Italy, embarked on major increases in defence spending.
-In 1936 the British rearmament programme began in earnest with increases in budgets.
+In 1936 the British rearmament program began in earnest with increases in budgets.
 The weapons and equipment developed were to form the backbone of British military capability during the first three years of the Second World War.

 Naval rearmament was limited from the outset by the disarmament process.
 Expansion only got underway after 1936, once the limitations of the 1922 Washington Treaty and 1930 London Treaty expired on 31 December 1936.
 The Defence Requirements sub-Committee's standard fleet (their projection of what the Royal Navy would need to meet certain commitments) essentially brought the one-power standard (which stated that Britain's navy should be equal in size to the biggest naval power) up to date.
 This involved the modernisation of existing warships to compensate for the deterioration in qualitative superiority since 1922.